evanhosmer/Soccer-Capstone/README.md

 ![nmf](images/nmf_weights.png)

 Ultimately, the soft clustering proved to be a bit more insightful into a particular players playstyle.
 Soccer players are unique in that they often exhibit characteristics and have attributes that could be translated to many different positions.
-This soft clustering gives a better insight into what combination of attributes and playstyles a player weights most on, rather than a hard cluster assignment as with k-means.
+This soft clustering gave a better insight into what combination of attributes and playstyles a player weights most on, rather than a hard cluster assignment as with k-means.
 The NMF results were ultimately the most interpretable and lined up most closely with my prior intuition and knowledge of these players.

 ## Player Comparisons: